Back to Blog

 Over five years, that's $2,000 to $6,000 spent on lights you don't own, that come down every January, and that add zero permanent value to the property.
 Over ten years, it's $4,000 to $12,000.
 And all you have to show for it is a decade of receipts.

 A permanent system from TruLight Austin is a one-time investment.
 It's installed in a single day.
 It runs year-round.
-And when you sell the home, it stays with the property and becomes a selling point rather than an expense the buyer will need to take on.
+When you sell, it stays with the property and gives the buyer one less exterior upgrade to price out.
 The system isn't seasonal decoration.
 It's a permanent improvement to the home, the same way a built-in outdoor kitchen or a custom fence is a permanent improvement.

-The math isn't complicated.
-Seasonal lighting is a recurring expense that disappears.
-Permanent lighting is a fixed asset that transfers.
+The basic tradeoff is simple: seasonal lighting is a recurring expense.
+Permanent lighting stays with the home.
 Buyers understand the difference, and the ones shopping in Austin's top neighborhoods definitely understand it.

 Aerial view of permanent lighting enhancing an Austin home's resale presentation